riteshvg/tlp/content/posts/02-02-2025 AEP Web SDK Basics - Part 1.md

 Let me first outline the **_Agenda_** that I have outlined for creating this blog series:

 - What is AEP Web SDK?
+- What is the difference between AEP and AEP Web SDK?
 - Characters in a AEP Web SDK implementation
   - Edge network
   - Schema